chuckcoughlin/bert/docs/testplan.md

 Test the ability to query performance metrics from the dispatcher.
 These do not involve the stepper motors
-* ![green](/images/ball_green.png) ``Metrics`` - use the terminal application to query the dispatcher for: name, age, height, cadence, cycle time and duty cycle.
+* ![green](/images/ball_green.png) ``Metrics`` - use the terminal application to query the dispatcher for: name, age, height, cadence, cycle time, duty cycle and cycles processed.
 The results should be formatted into proper english sentences.
 Typical syntax:
 ```
   what is your name
   how tall are you
   what is your age
+  what is the cycle count
 ```

 ### h - Grammar <a id="grammar"></a>